Gerald Early: Awards and honors

 Early won a Whiting Award in 1988 for creative nonfiction.

 For his essay collection The Culture of Bruising: Essays on Prizefighting, Literature, and Modern American Culture, he won the 1994 National Book Critics Circle Award.

 He has been nominated twice for the Grammy Award for Best Album Notes.
-Once in 2001 for Yes I Can!
-The Sammy Davis Jr. Story and in 2002 for Rhapsodies in Black: Music and Words From The Harlem Renaissance.
+Once in 2001, for Yes I Can!
+The Sammy Davis Jr. Story, and again in 2002 for Rhapsodies in Black: Music and Words From The Harlem Renaissance.

-On September 5, 2007, Professor Early was honored by Washington University with the unveiling of a portrait painted by Jamie Adams that hangs in the Journals Reading Room of the university's Olin Library.
+On September 5, 2007, Early was honored by Washington University with the unveiling of a portrait painted by Jamie Adams that hangs in the Journals Reading Room of the university's Olin Library.

-In 2013 Gerald Early was inducted into the St. Louis Walk of Fame.
+In 2013, Early was inducted into the St. Louis Walk of Fame.

-On February 19, 2022 the Chicago suburb of Park Forest, Illinois rededicated Early Street, initially named for the confederate general, in Gerald Early’s honor in an effort to celebrate the historic diversity of the village.
+On February 19, 2022, the Chicago suburb of Park Forest rededicated Early Street, initially named for the Confederate general, in Gerald Early's honor in an effort to celebrate the historic diversity of the village.